 Wisconsin's statutes authorize two methods for accomplishing detachment.
 These methods are:

-Involves a landowner, and some combination of city, village, and/or town.
-Requires publication of notice, a petition signed by the landowners requesting detachment, an ordinance passed by the city or village detaching the territory, and an ordinance passed by the town accepting the detached territory.
+Initiated by a landowner's petition to detach.
+Requires a petition signed by the landowners requesting detachment, publication of notice, an initial detachment ordinance passed by the city or village detaching the territory, and then an attachment ordinance timely-passed by the city, village or town accepting the detached territory.
 Because both the detaching and attaching municipalities must approve the territory transfer, cooperation between municipalities is a necessity.
-A referendum MAY be requested by area residents or the involved municipalities.
+The detaching municipality's clerk has the statutory filing requirements for both the detachment and attachment ordinances.
+(A referendum MAY be requested by area residents or the involved municipalities.)

 Involves landowners of at least 200 acres of agricultural land, a city or village, a town, and the county circuit court.